By John Turney

 The hype—A good receiver, some good credentials.

-The knock—Was second banana to Marvin Harrison.
+The knock—Was second chair to Marvin Harrison.
 (See Torry Holt)

 Odds of being voted in this year—0%